 You will leave with a range of skills relevant to careers beyond planning and its related fields.
 Our graduates are welcomed by a range of employers including central and local government; government agencies; property consultancies; planning and urban design consultancies; broader built environment consultancies; private companies and utilities; and developers.
 Actual recent career destinations for our students have included the Environment Agency, Homes and Community Agency, Birmingham City Council; Wyre Forest District Council; Redditch Borough Council; National Grid; King Sturge; Turley Associates; Lambert Smith Hampton; CBRE; Pegasus Planning Group to name a few.

 The majority of employers will expect candidates to have an undergraduate degree in planning as a minimum.
 To become a chartered town planner (which is recommended for increased career prospects and to enter a job at a higher point in the pay scale) you will need to have completed a Royal Town Planning Institute (RTPI) accredited degree.
 You can do this at the University of Birmingham by undertaking our RTPI accredited Masters Course in Urban and Regional Planning.

-Our unique careers guidance service is tailored to your academic subject area, offering a specialised team in the College who can give you expert advice.
+Our unique careers guidance service is tailored to your academic subject area.
 Our team source exclusive work experience opportunities to help you stand out amongst the competition, with mentoring, global internships and placements available to you.
 Once you have a career in your sights, one-to-one support with CV's and job applications will help give you the edge.
-If you make the most of the wide range of services you will be able to develop your career from the moment you arrive at Birmingham.
+In addition, our employer-endorsed award-winning Personal Skills Award (PSA) recognises your extra-curricular activities, and provides an accredited employability programme designed to improve your career prospects.